 John Anderson pioneered the movement of particles and fluids in electric fields in conducting or partially conducting liquids.
-He is also a gifted academic administrator: He served as department head of Chemical Engineering at Carnegie Mellon, dean of Engineering at the same school, and provost at Case Western University.
-He is the President of the Illinois Institute of Technology.
+He is also a gifted academic administrator: He served as department head of Chemical Engineering at Carnegie Mellon, dean of Engineering at the same school, provost at Case Western University and president of the Illinois Institute of Technology.

 William (Bill) Banholzer